Skip to main content

 Set the desired number1 date and time, and then select an instance from the number2 list.
 If a lock occurs at the set time, lock wait sessions and the retrieved data appear in the table at the bottom of the screen.

-1. Select the date to view and set the time in Date at the top of the screen.
+1. Select the date to view and set the time in Time at the top of the screen.

 2. Select an instance to monitor.